wandb/docs/docs/guides/model_registry/automation.md

 :::info
 * Only W&B Admins can create, edit, or delete a secret.
 * Skip this section if the external server you send HTTP POST requests to does not use secrets.
+* Secrets are also available if you use [W&B Server](../hosting/intro.md) in an Azure or GCP deployment.
+Connect with your W&B account team to discuss how you can use secrets in W&B if you use a different deployment type.
 :::

 There are two types of secrets W&B suggests that you create when you use a webhook automation: